TERMS & CONDITIONS

 The following terms and conditions apply to a booking or reservation for an event:

-All deposits are non-refundable and a cancellation 12 weeks or less prior to the event date will incur a liability to pay the full amount of the event ticket.
+All deposits and payments are non-refundable and a cancellation 12 weeks or less prior to the event date will incur a liability to pay the full amount of the event ticket.

 If the event is cancelled or postponed then a full refund of the ticket price will be provided or a transfer of funds to the purchase of a ticket(s) to an alternative event.